aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

 ## Analyzing the Memory Safety Examples

-Let's look at specific examples from the codebase that demonstrate these differences.
+You'll first look at specific examples from the codebase that demonstrate these differences.
 You can find them in [GitHub](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/solutions/module2/1-memory-safety).

 ### .NET Example